Katie-Marie/Artyom/README.md

 `python transcribe.py -h`
 to see usage.

-(venv-transcribe) pwd$ python3 transcribe.py "ru-RU"
+(venv-transcribe) pwd$ python3 transcribe.py "ru-RU" '/home/usr/Audio/...'

 I have used this tool successfully with files shorter than 30 mins.
-It's super cool opening up the files and seeing the transcription and translations :-)
+It's super cool opening up the files and seeing the transcription and translations.